 What is treatment like?

-To reduce discomfort, all periodontal procedures are completed under local anaesthetic and/or conscious sedation.
+To reduce discomfort, all periodontal procedures are completed under local anesthetic and/or conscious sedation.
 There may be some post-operative discomfort which you will be advised how to manage by our team.

 How can I take care of my new smile?